JulietOrnellas/BeginnerPythonProjects/README.md

 # Beginner Python Projects

 A collection of beginner Python projects I worked on while learning the language.
+Each project highlights fundamental programming concepts and problem-solving skills.

 ## Table of Contents
 - [Calculator](#calculator-program)